1967 Australian referendum (Aboriginals): Use of "race power" in legislation

-The Whitlam Government used its constitutional powers to overrule racially discriminatory state legislation.
+The Whitlam government used its constitutional powers to overrule racially discriminatory state legislation.
 On reserves in Queensland, Aboriginal people were forbidden to gamble, use foul language, undertake traditional cultural practices, indulge in adultery, or drink alcohol.
 They were also required to work without payment.
 In the Aboriginal Courts in Queensland the same official acted as judge as well as the prosecuting counsel.
 Defendants almost invariably pleaded guilty as pleas of not guilty were more than likely to lead to a longer sentence.
-The Whitlam Government, using the race power, enacted the Aboriginal and Torres Strait Islanders (Queensland Discriminatory Laws) Act 1975 to override the state laws and eliminate racial discrimination against Aboriginal people.
-No federal government ever enforced this Act.
+The Whitlam government, using the race power, enacted the Aboriginal and Torres Strait Islanders (Queensland Discriminatory Laws) Act 1975 to override the state laws and eliminate racial discrimination against Aboriginal people.
+However, no federal government ever enforced this Act.

-The race power was also used by the Whitlam Government to positively discriminate in favour of Aboriginal people.
+The race power was also used by the Whitlam government to introduce affirmative action in favour of Aboriginal people.
 It established schemes whereby Aboriginal people could obtain housing, loans, emergency accommodation and tertiary education allowances.
 It also increased funding for the Aboriginal Legal Service enabling twenty-five offices to be established throughout Australia.

 The race power gained in the 1967 referendum has been used in several other pieces of significant Federal legislation.
 One of the pieces of legislation enacted to protect the Gordon River catchment used the race power but applied it to all people in Australia.
 The law prohibited anyone from damaging sites, relics and artefacts of Aboriginal settlement in the Gordon River catchment.
 In the Tasmanian Dam Case, the High Court held that even though this law applied to all people and not only to Aboriginal people, it still constituted a special law.

-In the 1992 Mabo judgement, the High Court of Australia established the existence of Native Title in Australian Common Law.
+In the 1992 Mabo judgment, the High Court of Australia established the existence of Native Title in Australian Common Law.
 Using the race power, the Keating Government enacted the Native Title Act 1993 and successfully defended a High Court challenge from the Queensland Government.

+Blame shifting

+In granting the Commonwealth a broad power to legislate in regards to Indigenous Australians, responsibilities for areas traditionally the purview of the states (such as housing, education and healthcare) was shared between both branches of government.
+As a result, both levels have sought to blame the other for the continuing disadvantage of Indigenous Australians, while seeking to place the cost and responsibility to manage these issues on the other.
+Additionally, the disillusion in the face of continuing discrimination despite the overwhelming success of the vote led to a new generation of Indigenous activists, who placed a greater emphasis on their rights as First Peoples as seen through the establishment of the Aboriginal Tent Embassy, the focus on sovereignty and land rights.